Exhibits

 North Gallery

-The North Gallery features exhibits about evolution and adaptation.
+The North Gallery features exhibits about evolution and adaptation which showcase animals from all over the world.
 It also includes our popular dinosaur exhibit.

 Aardvark mount